whitlockjc/carvoyant/README.md

 ## Future Plans

-* Get this into NPM
 * Get this into Bower/Component
-* Hook up to Travis
 * Update this documentation
 * Create an example application online
-* Tag an initial release
 * Generate a sourcemap for the generated version and link to it
 * Automate GitHub Pages with landing page, documentation, API documentation, etc.
 * Flesh the API out more to be less raw